-Learn how to grow lavender from seeds or cuttings, tips on pruning, watering, and other growing requirements, then how to harvest the flowers and leaves!
+Learn how to grow lavender from seeds or cuttings, tips on pruning, watering, and other growing requirements, then how to harvest and dry the flowers and leaves!

 How to Start Lavender From Seed

-Growing lavender from seed’s not that scary!
-It takes some patience, and a spot in your refrigerator for a while, but if you’re willing to give those two things, you can potentially end up with a field of lavender, if you so desire, from just a few packets of seeds!
+Starting lavender from seed is challenging, but it’s not that scary!
+It takes some patience and care, but you can potentially end up with a field of lavender from just a few packets of seeds!

-Scarification is considered an optional step, but it has the potential to be a very useful one- if you’ve tried starting your lavender from seed a few times without scarifying them, and they just won’t sprout, try scarifying the next batch!
+Scarification (weakening the seed coat for easier sprouting) is sometimes considered an optional step, but it’s a very useful one.
+If you’ve tried starting your lavender from seed a few times without scarifying them, and they just won’t sprout, try scarifying the next batch!